The Divine Gift-love Theodicy

-If God is all-good, all-powerful and all-wise, why is there evil in the world He created?
-This is one of the most difficult questions a person can ask and, thus, the subject matter needs to be handled with care.
+Why does evil exist if an all-loving, all-powerful God created this world?
+This question is one of the most challenging that a person can ask and, thus, the subject matter needs to be handled with care.
 The approach one takes when responding to the problem of evil depends on the perspective of the person posing the question.
-For example, in my role as a software architect for a healthcare company, I viewed cancer as a disease category.
-This is much different than the view of cancer I held as I watched my friend John waste away and die from the disease at forty-six years old, leaving behind a wife and three daughters.
-It was in that second sense that I could consider cancer “evil” and wonder how it could exist in a world I believed was created by a loving God.
+An actuary at a health insurance company may view cancer as a disease category that contains certain financial risks.
+This perspective is much different from the view held by a young mother whose husband has just died from terminal cancer, leaving her to face the cold reality of raising their children alone.
+In either case, cancer is viewed as a bad thing.
+However, it is in the second sense, the experiential perspective of the young mother, that one is most likely to consider cancer truly “evil” and wonder how it could exist in a world created by a loving God.

-Is God willing to prevent evil, but not able?
+Is God willing to prevent evil, but not able?-Epicurus

 Then He is not omnipotent.

 Is He able, but not willing?